mikewesthad/Columbia-GES-SP2020/Bowling Tutorial/Tutorial.md

 }
 ```

-Make sure to set the "cloudParticles" field in the inspector.
+Make sure to set the "Cloud Particles" field in the inspector.
 When you test and run, the plant should disappear into a puff of smoke.
 Duplicate the plant a few times in your scene, so that there are bunch on the table.
 Each should be able to be knocked off and destroyed now.
+Fill out your scene to your heart's desire - each object needs CollisionTracker.cs + convex colliders + rigidbody to work properly.

 ## Extensions

 Now that you've got something basic working, implement the following:

 - When the player throws something, make it a random food instead of the same food every time.
-- Limit the number of projectiles the player can throw.
+  - See the homework challenge from week 2 and Create with Code Unit 2 for inspiration.
+- Give the player limited ammo - only let them throw six pieces of food.
+This will set us up so that the game can have a challenge - how many things can you destroy with limited ammo.
+Some hints:
+  - You'll need to keep track of how many times the player has thrown something somehow, how about a field?
+  - You'll need some kind of if statement to check if they've throw more than six things already.
 - (Optional, but recommended) Can you figure out how to restart the scene when the player presses "R"?

-## Next Time

-- Tracking the score.
-- Adding the user interface.